what3words/w3w-3words-button/README.md

 3words-button
 =============

-Press button to show the 3 word location from the current location
+JavaScript for button to show the 3 word location from the current location

+Get your API key at http://what3words.com